Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 #### Unsolved Bugs
    *	The navigation bar has lost responsiveness on smaller screen sizes, I am currently examine this issue, however it will not be fixed in time for the deployment deadline.

-*  Accessibility: the colours and fonts are easy to read, as assessed by lighthouse in Devtools.